-The Generation CashBack programme supports young people who live in areas of higher deprivation and other disadvantaged young people, and Phase 6 prioritises diverting young people from antisocial, criminal behaviour and involvement with the justice system.
+The Generation CashBack programme supports young people who live in areas of higher deprivation and other disadvantaged young people, and Phase 6 prioritises support for young people, parents and families impacted by Adverse Childhood Experiences and trauma.
 Generation Cashback primarily supports youth groups based in the geographical areas that score in the lowest 20% in each council area against the Scottish Index of Multiple Deprivation (SIMD).
 The programme will have a direct positive impact on these groups and the young people that attend them.
 Generation CashBack focusses on supporting young people aged 10 - 25.
 However, by increasing the capacity of the youth groups, it will leave a legacy that will impact positively on children and young people attending the group in the future, and on younger, current attendees.

 There are no competing impacts between different groups of children and young people.
 Each group participating in Generation CashBack is supported with an individual needs analysis and receives tailored support to build capacity in the areas that are most useful to them.
-All groups are offered Lead sessions delivered by Generation CashBack LDOs across a range of different topics.
+All groups are offered Lead sessions delivered by Generation CashBack DOs across a range of different topics.